korningf/cso-git/README.md

 We want a minimum POSIX environment for automation and integration on Windows Desktops.

 .

-For Automation we need to authenticate, pull code from a repo, and run secure commands.
+For Automation, we need to authenticate, pull code from a repo, and run secure commands.

 We start with GitBash as baremetal base box, an atomic building block for other systems.